-We are Embassy Magazine, a division of Character Publishing Limited – referred to throughout this statement at Embassy Magazine
+We are the Embassy Group, comprising Embassy Network/Embassy Magazine/Embassy Events, divisions of Character Publishing Limited – referred to throughout this statement as Embassy Group

 Under the EU’s General Data Protection Regulation (GDPR) personal data is defined as: